6 Hours / 6 CEs

 • Intended Audience

-This training is intended for mental health and allied professionals who specialize in occupational or forensic psychology, particularly those involved in fitness-for-duty evaluations and workplace psychological safety.
-It is relevant for individuals responsible for assessing employee mental health and workplace risk.
+This training is intended for mental health and allied professionals who specialize in occupational or forensic psychology, with a focus on fitness-for-duty evaluations and workplace psychological safety.
+It is relevant for those involved in assessing employee mental health and workplace risk.

 • Professionals conducting fitness-for-duty or workplace psychological evaluations